Master of Educational Leadership

 |*Tuition fees shown are indicative only and may change.
 There are additional fees and charges related to enrolment please see the Table of Fees and Charges for more information.
 You will be sent an enrolment agreement which will confirm your fees.|

-Admission normally requires a bachelors degree with at least B average and a teaching qualification, and two years teaching experience.
+Admission normally requires a bachelors degree with at least B average in the third year and a teaching qualification, and two years teaching experience.